Ramhlunchhunga

-Ramhlunchhunga (born 24 April 2001) is an Indian professional footballer who plays as a forward for I-League club Sreenidi Deccan, on loan from Indian Super League club Hyderabad.
+Ramhlunchhunga (born 24 April 2001), commonly known as Chhunga Hmar, is an Indian professional footballer who plays as a forward for Indian Super League club SC Delhi.

 Club career

 Aizawl

 On 1 January 2020, Ramhlunchhunga was signed by Aizawl FC from Electric Veng.

 He made his professional debut for the club against Gokulam Kerala FC, on 4 January 2020.
 He was brought in as substitute in the 92nd minute, as Aizawl FC drew 1–1.

 On 27 December 2021, Ramhlunchhunga scored his first professional goal, against Real Kashmir FC, in a 3–2 loss.